Utsab96/taskListWebSpider/README.md

 api for sign up-http://127.0.0.1:3000/api/user/signup api for sign in-http://127.0.0.1:3000/api/user/signin

-*** token is only added to the get all task api so before checking the all task need to send the tokwn via headers token you will get by signing in you can sign up as in the given api provide name, email phone and password Password are kept safe by hash password
+*** token is only added to the get all task api so before checking the all task need to send the token via headers token you will get by signing in you can sign up as in the given api provide name, email phone and password Password are kept safe by hash password